 - The program is designed to foster nursing leadership and reduce health disparities.

-This master’s program option provides a 30 credit core master’s degree in nursing leadership and health care systems, with the following exit options:
+This master’s program provides a 30-credit core master’s degree in nursing leadership and health care systems, with the following exit options:

 - Graduation with a MS in nursing leadership and health care systems

-- Completion of an additional 12 credits for specialization in executive leadership, offered as a post master’s certificate
+- Completion of an additional 12 credits for specialization in Health Care Informatics, offered as a post-master’s certificate

 - Seamless progression into our PhD program with a health systems research focus

 While seeking admission to this MS option, a potential student would be eligible to enroll as a non-degree-seeking student and may take up to 12 semester credits prior to acceptance into this MS option.